MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cdockablepane-class.md

 ### <a name="parameters"></a>Parametreler
  [in] *pOrgBar*
- Bir işaretçi dockable bölmesine.
+ Yerleştirilebilir bir bölme için bir işaretçi.

 ### <a name="remarks"></a>Açıklamalar
- `CDockablePane::CopyState` durumu kopyalar *pOrgBar* aşağıdaki yöntemlerden çağırarak geçerli bölmesine:
+ `CDockablePane::CopyState` durumu kopyalar *pOrgBar* aşağıdaki yöntemleri çağırarak geçerli bölmesine:

 - [CPane::CopyState](../../mfc/reference/cpane-class.md#copystate)